systemd/mkosi/README.md

 Please note, that the the python module exists solely for the usage of the mkosi binary and is not to be considered a public API.

+## git blame

+When using git blame, be sure to add `--ignore-revs-file .git-blame-ignore-revs` to the arguments to ignore irrelevant code formatting commits.
+This can be set permanently via the `blame.ignoreRevsFile` git option.

 # References

 * [Primary mkosi git repository on GitHub](https://github.com/systemd/mkosi/)